Varroa mite

 Varroa destructor is not established in Australia.

-Varroa jacobsoni do not normally reproduce on European honey bees; however, they have recently been observed reproducing on European honey bees at some overseas locations, raising concerns that the same may happen in Australia.
+Varroa jacobsoni do not normally reproduce on European honey bees.
+However, they have been observed reproducing on European honey bees at some overseas locations.
+In Queensland, there has been no evidence to suggest V. jacobsoni has reproduced on European honey bees.

 The movement of any of the following carriers could spread varroa mite across the country: